pulumi/docs/content/docs/reference/programming-model.md

 While Pulumi ensures that any outputs of a resource which have coresponding secret inputs are marked as secrets, there may be additional outputs that you wish to mark as secrets.
 In this case, you can pass the `additionalSecretOutputs` option for JavaScript or `additional_secret_outputs` for Python when creating a resource to ensure these extra output values are encrypted before being stored in the _state file_.

-## Stack output {#stack-outputs}
+## Stack outputs {#stack-outputs}

 A [stack output]({{< relref "stack.md#outputs" >}}) is a value exported from a stack.
-A stack's outputs can be easily retrieved from the Pulumi CLI and is displayed on pulumi.com.
+A stack's outputs can be easily retrieved from the Pulumi CLI and are displayed on pulumi.com.
 To export values from a stack, use the following definition in the top-level of the entrypoint for your project:

 {{< langchoose >}}